Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Interpretation

-Using Eq.~(\ref{eq:radius}), our result on the slope $B$ of the $|t|$-dependence of the DVCS cross section is converted into the average transverse extension of partons in the proton, as probed by DVCS:
+This Letter presents the first measurement of the $|t|$-dependence of the differential DVCS cross section in the intermediate $\xBj$-region, which can be described by a single-exponential function $e^{-B |t|}$.
+Using Eq.~(\ref{eq:radius}), the fitted slope $B$ of the measured $|t|$-dependence of the DVCS cross section is converted into the transverse extension of partons in the proton, as probed by DVCS at about $\langle \xBj \rangle /2 = 0.028$:

-Figure~\ref{fig:b_comp} shows a compilation of DVCS results obtained by high-energy experiments, on the $t$-slope parameter $B$ or equivalently on the average squared transverse extension of partons in the proton, $\langle r_{\perp}^2 \rangle$.
+The determination of the model uncertainty is explained below.
+Figure~\ref{fig:b_comp} (a) shows our result together with those obtained by earlier high-energy experiments that used the same method to determine the DVCS cross section and extract the $t$-slope parameter $B$, or equivalently the average squared transverse extension of partons in the proton, $\langle r_{\perp}^2 \rangle$.
 We note that the results of the HERA collider experiments H1~\cite{BMeas:H1:1,BMeas:H1:2} and ZEUS~\cite{BMeas:ZEUS} were obtained at higher values of $Q^2$ as compared to that of the COMPASS measurement.
-The latter probes the transverse extension of partons in the proton at $\langle \xBj \rangle /2 \approx 0.03$, while the measurements at HERA are sensitive to $\xBj$ values below 0.003.
+Also, while our measurement probes the transverse extension of partons in the proton in the intermediate $\xBj$ range, the measurements at HERA are sensitive to values of $\xBj/2$ below $10^{-2}$.

+As described e.g. in Ref.~\cite{Moutarde:2018kwr}, the slope $B$ of the $|t|$-dependence of the DVCS cross section can be converted into the transverse extension of partons in the proton assuming i) the dominance of the imaginary part of the CFF $\mathcal{H}$, and ii)~a negligible effect of a non-zero value of the skewness $\xi \approx \xBj/2$ in the actual measurement.
+Both assumptions are expected to hold at small values of $\xBj$.

+In the following, we interpret our measurement of the $B$-slope at leading order in $\alpha_S$ and at leading twist.
+In such a case, the spin-independent DVCS cross section is only sensitive to the quantity $c_0^{DVCS}$ that is related at small $\xBj$ to the CFFs $\mathcal{H}$, $\mathcal{\tilde{H}}$ and $\mathcal{E}$ as~\cite{mueller2002}:

+In the $\xBj$-domain of COMPASS, $c_0^{DVCS}$ is dominated by the imaginary part of the CFF $\mathcal{H}$.
+In this region, the contributions by the real part of $\mathcal{H}$ and by other CFFs amount to about 3\% when calculated using the GK model~\cite{GK1,GK2,GK3} ported to the PARTONS framework~\cite{Berthou:2015oaw} and to about 6\% when using the KM15 model~\cite{Kumericki:2009uq,Kumericki:2015lhb}.
+Using the second value, the systematic model uncertainty related to assumption i) above is estimated to be about $\pm 0.03\,\text{fm}$.

+The skewness $\xi$ is equal to one half of the longitudinal momentum fraction transferred between the initial and final proton.
+A strict relation between the slope $B$ and $\langle r_{\perp}^2 \rangle$ only exists for $\xi = 0.$ A non-zero value of $\xi$ introduces an additional uncertainty on $\langle r_{\perp}^2 \rangle$ that is related to a shift of the center of the reference system, in which $\langle r_{\perp}^2 \rangle$ is defined~\cite{Diehl:2002he}.
+Using the GK model, we estimate the corresponding systematic uncertainty regarding assumption ii) above to be about $\pm 0.02\,\text{fm}$.
+The value for the model uncertainty given in Eq.~\ref{eq:r-result} is obtained by quadratic summation of the two components.